Link Preview

 Skip the period

-When linking within a body of text, don’t include end punctuation in links.
+If linking within a body of text, don’t include punctuation in the link.
 Standalone links don’t need end punctuation at all, even if they’re full sentences.
-For more info, see Periods in the Microsoft Writing Style Guide.
+For more info, go to Periods in the Microsoft Writing Style Guide.